-It can be painful to witness the deterioration of a loved one with Alzheimer’s disease or any other type of dementia.
-Fortunately, there are many Alzheimer’s communication strategies that can help you maintain, and even build upon, your bond with a loved one.
+It can be painful to witness the deterioration of a loved one with or any other type of dementia.
+Fortunately, there are many kinds of Alzheimer’s communication strategiesthat can help you maintain and build your bond with a loved one.

 “Alzheimer’s and other dementias are difficult disease journeys, but there is so much opportunity for connection and success together,” says Brenda Gurung, a certified dementia practitioner for the Alzheimer’s Association and a senior national account manager at A Place for Mom.
 “When you understand even a bit of what’s happening in the brain — and when you embrace some simple techniques — you’ll have more delightful visits with your loved one, deeper connections, and a smoother journey.”

 Learn more about how dementia affects communication skills, how to talk to someone with dementia, and discover 10 effective Alzheimer’s communication strategiesto help.